-Sarah Quinn is an Associate Professor of Sociology at the University of Washington, an affiliate faculty of Urban@UW and the Harry Bridges Center for Labor Studies.
+Sarah Quinn is an Associate Professor of Sociology at the University of Washington, and affiliate faculty of Urban@UW and the Harry Bridges Center for Labor Studies.
 She uses historical research and case studies to investigate how political institutions affect the development of financial organizations and technologies.
 She also studies processes of moralization and classification.
 These studies are united by her abiding interest in how social categories interact with systems of power.

-Quinn's ongoing research investigates the development of federal credit programs (supported with a grant from the Institute of New Economic Thinking), the complex style of American political institutions, and the moralized systems of social classification.
+Quinn's ongoing research investigates the development of federal credit programs, the complex style of American political institutions, and the moralized systems of social classification.
 She teaches graduate and undergraduate courses in economic sociology, sociological theory, culture, and qualitative methods.

 Quinn has a BA in Sociology from Smith College, and a PhD in Sociology from the University of California, Berkeley.
-After receiving her PhD in 2010, she spent two years with the University of Michigan Society of Fellows and Institute for Advanced Study.
+She has held fellowships at the University of Michigan Society of Fellows and Institute for Advanced Study.